 Loose Dress or Lightweight Kaftan

-Dresses and kaftans are ideal for the postpartum period.
-They are loose and lightweight, which is comfortable to wear.
-They also allow you to move around easily, no matter if you had a C-section or a vaginal birth.
-When you’re caring for a newborn, it’s important to be able to move quickly and easily.
+Dresses and kaftans are a great choice for the postpartum period.
+They are loose and lightweight, which is comfortable to wear, especially in the hot summer months.
+They also allow you to move around easily, no matter if you had a cesarean delivery or a vaginal delivery.
+When you’re caring for a newborn baby, it’s important to be able to move quickly and easily.
 Dresses and kaftans give you the freedom to do that.

 Another reason why dresses and kaftans are perfect for going home from the hospital is that they are flattering.
 Yes, we won’t have a horde of paparazzi waiting for us after our hospital discharge.
-But you will still have a proud new dad, partner, or family and friends that you want to look nice for.
+But you will still have a proud new dad, partner, or family and friends that you want to look nice for after your hospital stay.
 Dresses and kaftans are perfect for accentuating your best features and hiding any problem areas.

 Not to mention, packing a dress in your hospital bag takes no thinking.
-It takes the stress out of choosing what to wear for these encounters.
+It takes the stress out of choosing what to wear in the early days.
 And lucky for us mamas!
 A lot of maternity dresses double up as postpartum dresses, so be sure to stock up on some basic colors!

 As a bonus, look for a dedicated nursing dress that includes lift-up panels or side access for breastfeeding.
 This allows for easy, but discrete feedings during those early cluster feeding days.
 Pair a nursing dress with a nursing bra (as described below) and you will be golden!